 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This military science fiction is a hardcover edition that was published by DAW Books on September 7, 2010 and has 336 pages.
+military science fiction that was published by DAW Books on September 7, 2010 and has 336 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Wild Side: Urban Fantasy with an Erotic Edge, The Wild Ways, An Ancient Peace, Shadowed Souls, A Peace Divided

 Fifth in the Confederation military science fiction series revolving around Marine Gunnery Sergeant Torin Kerr…oops, that’s ex-Gunnery Sergeant Kerr.